xguerin/bitstring/README.md

 ## License

 The library is licensed under the LGPL v2 or later, with the OCaml linking exception.
-See the file COPYING.LIB for full terms.
-Programs are licensed under the gpl v2 or later. see the file copying for full terms.
+See the file `COPYING.LIB` for full terms.
+Programs are licensed under the GPL v2 or later.
+See the file `COPYING` for full terms.
 All examples and tests are public domain.